flionx/boost-clock/README.md

 # Boost Clock

-A handy and minimalistic Pomodoro timer based on React + Redux Toolkit.
-Helps you manage your time efficiently by alternating between work and rest, with the ability to create tasks, report views, customizations and even achievements.
+Boost Clock is a minimalistic and user-friendly Pomodoro timer built with React and Redux Toolkit.
+It helps you stay productive by alternating work and break sessions.
+You can create tasks, customize settings, view reports, and even earn achievements.

 ##  Demo